colts70/The-Sematic-Stack/README.md

 **HESS** is a proposed, open, domain-owned **Semantic Layer Public Index (SLPI)** designed to solve the core AI systems problem: **lack of grounding**.

+“HESS / DFH does not assert truth.
+It asserts semantic intent and provenance at the earliest possible machine-resolvable point.”

 HESS introduces a **deterministic semantic first hop**—a publicly discoverable, machine-readable declaration of meaning—published directly by domain owners.

 Core property: